Clement-Lelievre/live_sudoku/README.md

 This project aims at creating a website where the user can scan a sudoku grid via his webcam and quickly view the solution

+I used mainly the following libraries:
+-TensorFlow for digit recognition, on an image dataset I created (~400k images) -Threading to spawn multiple threads and speed up the code -opencv for the preprocessing

 Below is a breakdown of the tasks:

 -a website able to open user's webcam